Turkey Broadheads: 3 Powerful Tips to Unlocking Precision

 Mechanical Broadheads

 Mechanical broadheads, on the other hand, have gained popularity among turkey hunters in recent years for their unique design and potential advantages.
-These broadheads feature retractable blades that remain closed during the flight but deploy upon impact with the target.

 This design allows for improved aerodynamics during arrow flight and minimizes drag compared to fixed blade options.
 Mechanical broadhead blades typically expand when deployed to create a larger cutting diameter than their fixed counterparts.